carbon-language/carbon-lang/llvm/lib/Target/ARM/README.txt

 //===---------------------------------------------------------------------===//

 More load / store optimizations:
-1) Look past instructions without side-effects (not load, store, branch, etc.) when forming the list of loads / stores to optimize.

-2) Smarter register allocation?
-We are probably missing some opportunities to use ldm / stm.
-Consider:

-ldr r5, [r0]
-ldr r4, [r0, #4]

-This cannot be merged into a ldm.
-Perhaps we will need to do the transformation before register allocation.
-Then teach the register allocator to allocate a chunk of consecutive registers.

-3) Better representation for block transfer?
+1) Better representation for block transfer?
 This is from Olden/power:

 	fldd d0, [r4]
 	fstd d0, [r4, #+32]